"We're going to surprise people": Chelsea captain talks tough ahead of PSG clash

 According to Daily Mail, the 25-year-old said the Blues are preparing to win the tournament for the second time.

-The England star emphasised that had had played for a favourite in the final, where they did not eventually win the trophy, adding that the same fate may befall PSG.
+The England star emphasised that the club has been favourites in finals before but went home trophyless, adding that the same fate may befall PSG.
 He said BBC:

 "I want to be honest with you, I do not care that everyone is hyping our opponent.
 The team is preparing right, and Chelsea is going to the final to win.